young person with back to camera

 Caring for the Orphan in Our City

 May is National Foster Care Month in the United States, and we want to lift up those children and families affected by foster care in our cities.
 Today, over 3,700 children are in the foster care system in Arkansas.
 These are kids without a place to call ‘home,’ and the need to respond to this crisis in our state is real.
-However, there are families, churches, and organizations throughout Arkansas that are responding to the crisis in tangible, life-changing ways.
+However, families, churches, and organizations throughout Arkansas are responding to the crisis in tangible, life-changing ways.
 We want to take the opportunity to highlight three organizations that are serving on the front lines to help the Church fulfill its responsibility to love and care for the orphan in our city (James 1:27).

 The CALL: A Collective Movement of God’s People